White lion: White lions in captivity

+Africa

 Lory Park Zoo

 Lory Park Zoo is currently in possession of two adult white lions (Daniel and Heidi), who have produced eight cubs.
 A litter of three cubs was born in 2012 and all three were hand-reared.
 A second litter of five cubs was born in 2013; three were removed for their own well-being while the remaining two (a male, Gabriel, and a female, Gazelle) were left with the parents.
 Both cubs are still with the parents and have not been handled by humans.
 A male cub was traded for other animals in August 2013 and now lives at the Hodonin Zoo in the Czech Republic.

 Kruger and Umfolozi

 In 1979, three litters containing white lions were recorded in Kruger National Park.
 In March, a female lion with three white cubs was observed near Tshokwane.
 In September, three white cubs (from two different lionesses) were seen.
 Another litter of white female cubs was captured from Kruger National Park and treated for sarcoptic mange.
 A white lion was observed in the Hluhluwe-Umfolozi Game Reserve in Zululand.